 - Interstate 90 experiences winter road conditions, so check the weather before driving in the Snoqualmie area.

-- These film locations are featured in a great movie, but are real businesses and residences.
+- These film locations are featured in a great tv show, but are real businesses and residences.
 Please be courteous.

 - The lower falls area of Snoqualmie Falls are a great place to take photos.